 - If you are auditing a class (not eligible for financial aid), are enrolled for an additive credit course that does not qualify for financial aid, or you are not eligible to retake a course with financial aid

 - If your status has changed from a Degree Candidate to a Non-Candidate for Degree Student, you may be ineligible for financial aid

 Financial aid applicants whose aid is pending are not required to make a tuition payment until the aid eligibility has been determined.
 Once accepted financial aid has been disbursed, late fees may be reversed.

 The Student Accounts Office will send notices of outstanding student account balances to your UM-Dearborn email address with a link to the student account.

 If after financial aid eligibility is determined and a student declines his/her award or is ineligible for any aid, the student is responsible for all of the tuition assessed or late fees.
 Students whose accepted aid does not cover all of their tuition obligations are responsible for the amount of tuition not covered through the financial aid.
-Students can view their balances in UM-Dearborn Connect.
+Students can view their balances in Financial Aid & Scholarship Self Service Portal.